 Electronic-sell-through (EST) is a digital sale of a piece of content for permanent access.

-Download-to-rent (DTR) is digital rental of a piece of content for a limited time.
+Download-to-rent (DTR) is a digital rental of a piece of content for a limited time.

 BVod “Broadcaster Video-On-Demand”

-BVOD is an as-supported platform that offers traditional live TV broadcast programming and content made available online or on-demand.
+BVOD is an ad-supported platform that offers traditional live TV broadcast programming and content made available online or on-demand.